 Soccer Sprouts is an introductory soccer program for three year-olds and their families, looking for their first soccer experience.
 The purpose of the Soccer Sprouts program is to introduce soccer games and skills to young players and ease these youngsters and their families into the dynamics of recreational soccer as well as organized activities.

-The Soccer Sprouts program consists of eight, one hour sessions on Saturdays, over the span of a season.
+The Soccer Sprouts program consists of eight, one hour sessions once a week, over the span of a season.
 Sessions are led by GSA staff coaches, with each player often being assisted by a parent or adult family member on the field.
 Sessions usually consist of activities and games, followed by 3 vs. 3 scrimmages, using the “New Ball Method.”
 The “New Ball Method” is the game management system used in games for the 4U, 5U and 6U age groups.

-GSA has multiple 4U sessions each Saturday.
-Players will be assigned a time slot based on many factors (gender, birthday and experience).
+Players will be assigned a group or time slot based on many factors (gender, birthday and experience).
 Each session players are pooled together as training is led by the GSA staff coaches, rather than being placed on teams.
 This format allows for coaching and training to be passed down from the staff to the parents and onto the players.
 This method best meets the needs of each individual player.